sidneibjunior/mock-rest/README.md

     ]
 }
 ```

+### Authorization
+The web service authorization can be configured through the optional `authorization` key of `mock-rest-config.json` config file.
+If the `authorization` key is not present on config file, `No Auth` will be used.
+Currently only `basic` authorization type is supported.

 #### Port
 The container's port on which the server will run can be configured through environment variable `PORT`.